sambot-app/sambot.github.io/_pages/2_faq.md

 ### Why are steps in the Build Steps module sometimes incomplete while a build is running?
 Until the integration process is finished, Sambot app does not have access to the whole log file but just what has been recently processed.
 But don't worry, as soon as the build is finished, the entire file will be parsed and you'll be able to see all steps in detail.

+### Why is there no achievement progress bar on a few runnings builds ?
+If the project of the biuild is not bookmarked as Favorite, there is no progress bar percentage available on its build

 ---

 ## Push notifications